We founded BondSavvy to help investors benefit from the many advantages corporate bonds can provide, including:

 Individual investors have a major advantage over bond fund managers since they don’t have to manage billions of dollars and can select the bonds that have the greatest chance to appreciate in value.
 For an individual investor, perhaps that could mean investing in 10, 20 or 30 different bonds depending on the size of her portfolio.
 Bond fund managers have to put billions of dollars to work and, therefore, have to invest in hundreds – and, at times, thousands – of bonds.
 At BondSavvy, we believe investors selecting a smaller number of high-quality bonds can outperform a bond fund that has to select hundreds.

 Steve Shaw has shown that a handpicked portfolio of corporate bonds can generate strong returns.
-For example, Steve generated a 31% annualized return on his high-yield corporate bond investments in 2016.
-This performance exceeded the 13.9% return of BlackRock's $18.5 billion iShares iBoxx $ Corporate Bond ETF, a leading fixed income exchange-traded fund.
+For investment-grade corporate bonds Steve owned from January through December 2017, he generated a 15.4% return.
+This performance exceeded the returns of the leading bond funds and ETFs.
 Please see Steve's corporate bond investment returns here.

 2. An effective part of an investor's strategy to address possibility of rising interest rates